mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceRESTApiDocumentation.md

 * **Notes:**

     Method gets the last record fetched from the device's component, like temperature.
 Method checks if device exists and performs read operation on specific component, last updated record .
 If device doesn't have any componets attached, no content response is returned.
 If read is successful, method returns  last updated record in form of JSON.
+    * Method is tested on modbus protocol.
+    * Kura still doesn't have caching of reads, so this method, in basic, performs new read from component.

 ## Method : Read last record from component
 Get the last record fetched from the device